jannikmi/timezonefinderL/README.rst

     :target: https://pypi.python.org/pypi/timezonefinderL

-timezonefinderL is the faster and lightweight version of the original `timezonefinder <https://github.com/MrMinimal64/timezonefinder>`__.
+timezonefinderL is the faster and lightweight, but outdated version of the original `timezonefinder <https://github.com/MrMinimal64/timezonefinder>`__.
-The data takes up 9MB (instead of 19,5MB as with timezonefinder).
+The data takes up 9MB (instead of 19,5MB as with the previous ``tz_world`` data).
 Around 56% of the coordinates of all timezone polygons have been simplified and around 60% of the polygons (e.g. small islands) have then been included in the simplified polygons.

 NOTE: The underlying data is outdated, because the ``tz_world`` data set this package was build on is not being maintained any more.
 Use this package in favour of ``timezonefinder`` when size and speed matter more you than actuality.